Guide to the General Assembly

 Many who attend or tune in online to the live worship, speeches and debates are profoundly touched by the strength and warmth of fellowship within the Kirk.

-Around 730 ministers, deacons and elders are commissioned to attend the Assembly each year.
+Around 500 ministers, deacons and elders are commissioned to attend the Assembly each year.
 Delegates and visitors are also invited from partner churches around the world.
+Those attending the Assembly can choose to do so in Edinburgh or online.

 A new Moderator is appointed to chair the daily business of the General Assembly each year.
 Moderators can be male or female and ordained ministers, deacons or elders.
-The Lord High Commissioner is appointed by the Queen to act as her representative and attend the Assembly as an observer.
+The Lord High Commissioner is appointed by the King to act as his representative and attend the Assembly as an observer.

 Getting to grips with Assembly terminology